iantwaldron/wt-django-templatetags/README.md

 passed to the tag are consistent.

 Last, the ```urlencode``` parameter is used when a query string may be present.
-If your view won't every handle a query string, then you can leave the default value of ```None``` alone.
+If your view won't ever handle a query string, then you can leave the default value of ```None``` alone.

 #### Example